 We looked at the practice arrangements for safe dental care and treatment.
 The systems in place for assessing, monitoring and mitigating risks were limited.
-The practice did not have a fire risk assessment and no fire exit from the upper floors.
-The practice had emergency lighting in the building but there were no records to demonstrate it had been serviced or regularly checked to ensure it was in working order.
-Staff were unaware they had emergency lighting in the practice.
-There was no electrical hard wiring or gas safety certificate.
+The practice had a fire risk assessment which had been completed in April 2017 but actions had not been taken to mitigate all high risks identified.
+For example the oxygen cylinder was being stored in a cupboard next to the oral evacuation machine in a patient area.
+The practice did not have emergency lighting in the building.